Siucra/Siucra/README.md

   ⋆˚࿔🌱 What I'm currently working on ⋆˚࿔
 - Creating a Minecraft mod with Java using Forge and IntelliJ
-- Applying OOP principals and GUI elements to a Zoo Directory App
 - Creating a mini library management web app using JSON, JavaScript, Node.js etc.

   ⋆˚࿔📫 How to reach me ⋆˚࿔